LACMIP/emu/docs/_documentation/lookuplist.md

 ---
-title: Lookup Lists Module
+title: Lookup Lists
+navcat: Modules
-tags: module
+tags:
 ---

 When creating lookup lists, checking the “not persistent” box means that unused values will disappear.